 ....Read more...

-An exciting opportunity has arisen for a Family Solicitor to join a well-established legal firm offering a broad range of legal services to both personal and commercial clients.
+An opportunity has arisen for a Publicly Funded Family Solicitor to join a well-established legal firm offering a broad range of legal services to both personal and commercial clients.

-As a Family Solicitor, you will be managing a full caseload, guiding clients through complex family law matters from instruction to conclusion.
+As a Publicly Funded Family Solicitor, you will be managing a caseload of Legal Aid family matters under supervision.

-This full-time role offers a salary of £80,000 and benefits.
+This role offers a salary of up to £45,000 and benefits.

 What we are looking for

 ?
-Previously worked as a Family Solicitor, Family Lawyer or in a similar role.
+Previously worked as a Family Solicitor, Family Lawyer, Family law Solicitor, Legal Aid Solicitor, Publicly Funded Family Solicitor or in a similar role.

 ?
-Ideally have 5 years of experience in family law
+Possess experience in publicly funded family law

 Important Information: We endeavour to process your personal data in a fair and transparent manner.
 In applying for this role, Additional Resources will be acting in your best interest and may contact you in relation to the role, either by email, phone or text message.
 For more information see our Privacy Policy on our website.
 It is important you are aware of your individual rights and the provisions the company has put in place to protect your data.
 If you would like further information on the policy or GDPR please contact us.